 It may be time to return some of the "winks" you receive and send messages to see who replies.
-If those replies are too friendly or suggestive you may have to move on.
-Once you have snared your favourite online messaging takes over.
-Ask for additional photographs if they are not on their profile pages and information about the person.
+If those replies are too friendly or suggestive, you may have to move on.
+Once you've snared your favourite online messaging takes over.
+Ask for additional photographs if they're not on their profile pages and information about the person.

 Call it a day after 20 minutes or so just like a regular date in the "real world" would.

 Check your email box for more invites and continue with the dates from day two and day three.
-If you want suggest texting on your mobile or video chat.
-Much like with some iphone or Facebook features these can be excellent to break the ice before a first meeting in public.
+If you want, suggest texting on your mobile or video chat.
+Much like with some iPhone or Facebook features these can be excellent to break the ice before the first meeting in public.

-Have you been answered by anyone yet?
+Have you received answers by anyone yet?
 What about the people contacting you in the first instance?
 Perhaps it's time to set up a real date.
 Just ensure it's in a public place.